site15/site15.ru/QODER_RULES_BY_CODE.md

 - Implement search, pagination, and sorting functionality
 - Use BehaviorSubject for state management
 - Implement modal dialogs for create/update operations
+- Pass relational filter parameters from grid components to services
+- Use ngOnChanges to detect changes in relational inputs and trigger data reload

 **Example CRUD Grid:**